veritech/FRCoreDataOperation/README.md

 		}
 	}

-Thats all folks, if your actually doing some proper work, you want want to sleep your thread in-between iterations of your main loop.
-Also if your operation is going to run for any serious length of time, you'll want to consider checking *isCancelled* periodically to make sure you need to continue.
+If your operation is going to run for any serious length of time, you'll want to consider checking *isCancelled* periodically to make sure you need to continue.

 **FRCoreDataBlockOperation**